commitsovercoffee/suckless/README.md

 ## Simple Terminal

 [Simple terminal](https://st.suckless.org/), otherwise known as *st* is the terminal emulator of my choice.
-I have 2 patches installed :
+I have below patches installed :
 * [Gruvbox](https://st.suckless.org/patches/gruvbox/) colorscheme, to go with my neovim setup.
 * [Newterm](https://st.suckless.org/patches/newterm/), which allows spawning a new terminal using ```Ctrl+Shift+Return``` in the same CWD as the original st instance.
 * [Scrollback](https://st.suckless.org/patches/scrollback/) Scroll back through terminal output using ```Shift+PageUp/PageDown```.